SWEDES: TheWayTheyWere

 Already settling a few months earlier in these two counties on parcels of the 14,800 acres purchased from the Salina National Land Company, a subsidiary of the Kansas Pacific Railroad, were

 the Swedes belonging to the Illinois Galesburg Colonization Company who were also Lutheran Christians many of whom were from the Dalarna and Småland provinces of Sweden who had immigrated to America earlier on.
 They were pastored by 1861 graduate of the first class of Chicago's Augustana Seminary Rev. Anders Wilhelm (A.W.)
 Dahlsten, their Colony leader.
-Their Swedish settlements-to-be, Salemsborg and Freemont, were made possible by the "search for land" committee, composed of President Olof Thorstenberg, Secretary John P. Stromquist, John Rodell, Gustaf Johnson, and William Johnson.***
+Their Swedish settlements-to-be, Salemsborg and Freemount, were made possible by the "search for land" committee, composed of President Olof Thorstenberg, Secretary John P. Stromquist, John Rodell, Gustaf Johnson, and William Johnson.***

 Thus, in 1869, was the confluence of these scattered Swedish Lutheran settlements in this part of the Kansas Smoky Valley, forming the settlements of Lindsborg, Salemsborg, Freemount, Smolan, Falun and other Swedish hamlets.
+From these would come future Swedish farmers responsible for producing thousands of acres of wheat and milo in the years to come.

 On February 20, 1869, the Lindsborg name had been adopted by the Värmland Swedes at the meeting of the First Swedish Agricultural Company.
 The name of Lindsborg, its first syllable of "Linds," was derived from the surnames of First Swedish Agricultural Company members such as Lindell, Lindh, Lindgren, Lindey and Lindberg.
 The second syllable of the name "borg" translated means "city" or "fortified place."